FFMS/ffms2/doc/ffms2-avisynth.md

 ```
 FFAudioSource(string source, int track = -1, bool cache = true,
     string cachefile = source + ".ffindex", int adjustdelay = -1,
+    int fillgaps = -1, float drc_scale = 0,
 string varprefix = "")
 ```
 Opens audio.
 Invokes indexing of all tracks if no valid index file is found, or if the requested track isn't present in the index.

 #### Arguments
-Are exactly the same as to `FFVideoSource`, with one exception:
+Are exactly the same as to `FFVideoSource`, but with these additional options:

 ##### int adjustdelay = -1
 Controls how audio delay is handled, i.e. what happens if the first audio sample in the file doesn't have a timestamp of zero.